 Whenever you write a blog post, it’s crucial to think about what you want your readers to do after reading the post.
 In this case, you want your readers to download your free workbook.

 You must include a call to action at the end of your blog post to make this happen.
 You can change the heading, including a link that takes viewers to an offer.

 You can load the file you want them to download by linking to it from within the post (see image below), or you can include a call to action in the post itself (see image below).

 If you include a link in the body of your post, this link will point right back to your download, but if you choose to have a call to action in the post, this will direct viewers to download the workbook.

 Monthly report infographic (Infographic)

 Since day one, the infographic (i-phrase) has been our hallmark content play for our blog and social channels.

-We were able to design, create, and promote all our infographics over all of this time because we produced them to gather more free content.
+We were able to design, create, and promote all our infographics over this time because we produced them to gather more free content.

-You might notice a trend here: nearly all of our infographics that we’ve produced over the last year have included a call to action at the end.
+You might notice a trend here: nearly all of the infographics we’ve produced over the last year have included a call to action at the end.

 This goal was the main focus of our last (and successful) infographic project.
-The goal was to share valuable data and insights about local search trends in a visually exciting way.
+The goal was to share valuable data and visually exciting insights about local search trends.